Request a new map and specify the details of the protected hostnames and other parameters.

 For the User-generated content option, select Yes or No.

 User-generated content (blogs and social networks, for example) has different origin access rates or volumes.
-If you suspect your library may grow larger than five terabytes, select Yes to ensure the appropriate configuration of your properties.
+If your library may grow larger than five terabytes, select Yes to ensure the appropriate configuration of your properties.

 Set the expected traffic levels for your map so that the map capacity matches your needs.
 Provide an estimate of the total peak traffic that all the properties using this Site Shield map could generate.